kx-Huang/ECE4721J/project/pj_1/m1/README.md

     10 rows selected (0.471 seconds)
     ```

-## 3. Find the name of the album with the most tracks
+## 3. The name of the album with the most tracks

 - SQL

     ```sql
     SELECT release,
         COUNT(release) AS NumTrack
-    from hdfs.`/pj_1/m0/output.avro`
+    FROM hdfs.`/pj/m0/output.avro`
     GROUP BY release
     ORDER BY NumTrack desc
     LIMIT 1;